Scholarship opportunities are available, but can sometimes to be tricky to find. What we have on this page is not a comprehensive list by any means.

 National Scholarship Programs

 - Foundation for Global Scholars: Over 200 scholarships between $500 and $2,500 will be awarded this calendar year for U.S. and Canadian citizens to study internationally.
-Award amounts will vary with the average award being approximately $1,000.
+Offer amounts will vary with the average offer being approximately $1,000.
 Go to their website to learn more.

 - Fund for Education Abroad: Fund for Education Abroad offers scholarships to US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study abroad for at least four weeks.
 Students can be awarded up to $10,000.
 Go to their website to learn more.